QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### How to use private registry

- Kubernetes App on QingCloud support to configure private registry
+ Kubernetes on QingCloud supports to use private registry.

-1. If private registry doesn't enable https，please set 'Insecure registries' in environment parameter with value as ip:port of private registry.
+* If private registry doesn't enable https，please set 'Insecure registries' in Environment Settings with value being ip:port of private registry when creating Kubernetes cluster.

-2. Kubernetes App on QingCloud doesn't support username/password authentication on private registry but end users could create corresponding secret token on Kubernetes to manage his own registry account.
+* Kubernetes on QingCloud doesn't support username/password authentication for private registry currently.
+End users can create secret token on Kubernetes to use his/her own registry account by following the steps below:

-Detail steps as below:

   1. Create secret, modify myregistrykey and myregistryserver

    ```console
    kubectl create secret docker-registry myregistrykey --docker-username=username --docker-password=password --docker-email=email --docker-server=myregistryserver.com
    ```

   2. Configure imagePullSecrets and use the secret created

   ```yaml
   apiVersion: v1